cerico/musil/pages/posts/2017-08-26---javascript-router/index.md

     }
 }
 ```
-Here is is the beginning of our router.
+Here is the beginning of our router.
 Its going to be initiated with an element, and have a load function that will attach some html to the element.
 And we will export it for use in our index file.
 Thats it for now!

 ```
 ➜  how-to-js-router git:(dev) ✗ cat src/js/index.js